P endorsements for carrying passengers

 - you have been overseas for a continuous period of more than 12 months since you last held a P endorsement.

-This ensures all applicants are assessed to the same standard and enables the NZTA to make the thoroughly informed assessment necessary before a P endorsement may be granted.
+This ensures all applicants are assessed to the same standard and enables the Transport Agency to make the thoroughly informed assessment necessary before a P endorsement may be granted.

-Note: The NZTA can only accept original documents that are received directly from the approved authority.
+Note: the Transport Agency can only accept original documents that are received directly from the approved authority.
 However, copies of documents may be accepted directly from other New Zealand government departments (eg Immigration or Customs), where the department received the original document directly from the appropriate issuing authority and will verify any copy provided as true and correct.

-Important: If you have any concerns about the 'fit and proper person' check, contact a commercial road transport administrator at the NZTA office before submitting your application.
+Important: If you have any concerns about the fit and proper person check, contact a commercial road transport administrator at the Transport Agency office before submitting your application.

 Where you can find out more